 Though the Dominican Republic’s capital and largest city is Santo Domingo, the country’s largest airport is actually Punta Cana International Airport, outside of Punta Cana.
-Travelers can get by on $30 per day, though a budget of $50 per day would be more comfortable.
-December to March and June though August are the high seasons for tourists.
+Travellers can get by on $30 per day, though a budget of $50 per day would be more comfortable.
+December to March and June through August are the high seasons for tourists.
 The Dominican Republic is tropical enough to maintain temperatures between 18 and 30˚C (65-85 ºF) throughout the year.
-Handmade crafts like statuettes and jewelry are often purchased as souvenirs in the DR.
+Handmade crafts like statuettes and jewellery are often purchased as souvenirs in the DR.

-The Dominican Republic occupies just over half of the Caribbean island of Hispanolia, which it shares with Haiti.
-Most travelers visit the country for its gorgeous beaches, laid back attitude, and historical connections.
+The Dominican Republic occupies just over half of the Caribbean island of Hispaniola, which it shares with Haiti.
+Most travellers visit the country for its gorgeous beaches, laid back attitude, and historical connections.
 The Dominican Republic was the first place Christopher Columbus set foot in 1492, and its capital Santa Domingo is the oldest city in the Americas.
-Today, the island relies heavily on tourism, and receives more travelers per year than any other Caribbean island.
+Today, the island relies heavily on tourism and receives more travellers per year than any other Caribbean island.
 The island also contains the Caribbean’s largest lake, Lake Enriquillo, tallest mountain, Pico Duarte and several incredible national parks.

 Today, this heritage is represented in the languages spoken in Hispaniola; the Dominican Republic speaks Spanish, while neighbouring Haiti speaks French.
 In 1821, the Dominican Republic officially earned its independence, though neighbouring Haiti almost immediately took over the nation.
 In 1838, the country again earned its independence, which it defended regularly against Haitian raids.
 However, it once again became a Spanish colony in 1861.
 For the next 50 years, the DR experienced numerous short-lived governments, assassinations, and independence movements and it was occupied briefly by the United States.
 Though the country experienced political instability throughout most of its history, since 2011 the nation has improved dramatically under the leadership Danilo Medina and his numerous social projects.